 Landlord insurance covers your rental property and, if it’s furnished, you can cover your contents too.

 The table below shows some of the Standard features of QBE Landlord insurance.
-Read the Product Disclosure Statement (PDS) for full details including limits, exclusions and conditions that apply.
+Read the Product Disclosure Statement (PDS) and Target Market Determination (TMD) for full details including limits, exclusions and conditions that apply.

 |Standard features||Buildings and contents||